Muesli is a great breakfast option, but do we know what goes in it? A post which unravels the mysteries of it!

 As Indians living in urban cities and leading a modern fast paced life, the meal that we struggle with the most is breakfast.
-It is hurried; either we do not seem to find the time or we seem to not care about this important meal.
+It is hurried; either we do not seem to find the time or we do not seem to care about this important meal.
 We are increasingly hearing the word “Muesli” in our day to day life.
 Doctors recommending, friends recommending but do we know what is Muesli and how is it made?
 What makes it so popular with people and nutritionists alike?

-Traditionally Muesli is believed to have Swiss and German origin.
+Traditionally, Muesli is believed to have Swiss and German origin.
 It was created in the 20th century by Maximilian Bircher-Benner.
-In its initial forms it was essentially a breakfast and brunch dish made from toasted rolled oats mixed with nuts and dried fruits.
+In its initial forms, it was essentially a breakfast and brunch dish made from toasted rolled oats mixed with nuts and dried fruits.
 There was also a version which was the fresh Muesli, which consisted of overnight soaked oats served along with nuts.

 Over time, Muesli evolved to keep pace with our lifestyles and nutrition requirements.
 In its current form, it often has multiple grains, nuts, seeds and dry fruits.
 Kellogg’s Muesli for example has 4-5 different types of grains namely – wheat, oats, rice, corn and barley.
 The use of multiple grains provides goodness of individual grains while enhancing the crunch and flavour of the food.
 This is precisely why Muesli wins over other breakfast options for me.